How we get there, and what we share and dream together along the way, is just as important as our destination.

 There is so much to honor, witness, and carry on in the legacies and wisdom of sisters.
 How might we create structures and rituals of thoughtful transmission?

-What would it look like to make an intergenerational community-building and storytelling project out of honoring this moment, the lives and work of sisters, and all that they want to pass on?
+What would it look like to create intergenerational community-building and storytelling projects that honor this moment, the lives and work of sisters, and the legacies that they want to pass on?

 Two Case Studies

 Case Study: Anne Basting

 What if we used improv theater, play, and storytelling to imagine the transition we are passing through and new possibilities?

 “We cannot heal without story,” says Anne Basting, a theater artist, writer, and educator as well as an Ashoka Fellow and MacArthur Fellow, who specializes in applied arts in long term care and aging.
 “My work brings the tools of imagination and creative expression to care relationships and systems in order to foster healing through community building.”